apecloud/kubeblocks/deploy/tdengine/README.md

-A chart for TDengine by ApeCloud
+A chart to support CD&CV resource for TDengine by ApeCloud